North American Gallery Premiere: Charlotte Zhang’s Tycoon With Talk By Carlos Agredano

-Join us for the North American premiere of Charlotte Zhang's feature film Tycoon.
-The screening will be preceded by a talk from artist Carlos Agredano about how discriminatory housing policies shape the social and spatial landscape.
+Join us for the North American Gallery Premiere of Charlotte Zhang's feature film Tycoon.
+The screening will be preceded with a talk by artist Carlos Agredano about how discriminatory housing policies shape the social and spatial landscape.

 5:30pm: Doors